 The primary question to ask about social media is where your audience is actually spending time.
 What social media outlets are they on?

 A caveat is in order.
 Simply because you have followers doesn’t mean that you have an audience.
-The Next Web, reported that anywhere between 67.65 and 137.76 million Facebook accounts are fake.
+In January 2019, a report claimed as many as 50% of Facebook’s accounts were fake.
 Simply having a bunch of followers doesn’t guarantee that you have a human audience.
 If you buy followers, you are almost assuredly buying fake accounts.
 While these fake accounts might be great for follower numbers, they don’t do much for your actual marketing.

 2. Where is my audience active?